EnzoFilangi/efrei-2023-st2-tst-prj-team-E/TestPlan.md

 Description : Empty the employees database, add a few employees, and go the to "List Employees" page

-Acceptance : Verify that add added employees are visible and that their information is correct
+Acceptance : Verify that the added employees are visible and that their information is correct

 Works : Yes